MicrosoftDocs/win32/desktop-src/Controls/en-alignltr.md

 ---
 title: EN\_ALIGNLTR notification code
-description: Notifies a rich edit control's parent window that the paragraph direction has changed to left-to-right.
-A rich edit control sends this notification code in the form of a WM\_COMMAND message. ms.assetid: '754ac2b5-bcec-487b-a1ab-b653f673830a'
+description: Notifies a rich edit controls parent window that the paragraph direction has changed to left-to-right.
+A rich edit control sends this notification code in the form of a WM\_COMMAND message. ms.assetid: 754ac2b5-bcec-487b-a1ab-b653f673830a
+keywords:
-keywords: ["EN_ALIGNLTR notification code Windows Controls"]
+- EN_ALIGNLTR notification code Windows Controls
 topic_type:
 - apiref
 api_name: